-Here are a few insights into the benefits of virtual accounts by Mindgate, a payment gateway, digital payments and collections solutions, payments platforms like RTP & UPI and digital wallet based solution provider.
+Here are a few insights into the benefits of virtual accounts by Mindgate, a payment gateway, digital payment and collections solutions, payments platforms like RTP & UPI and digital wallet based solution provider.

 Earlier, Virtual accounts have largely been used for receivables reconciliation – to resolve reconciliation issues on the collections side.
 But today, as corporates have begun to set up in-house banks (IHBs) and other centralized structures, however, they have encountered new challenges.